-Kidney cancer diagnosis stories: the one about the priest
+Kidney cancer diagnosis stories: the news no one wants to hear

-Kidney cancer diagnosis stories: the one about the priest
+Kidney cancer diagnosis stories: the news no one wants to hear

-George Root knew his humor would not cure his cancer, but using humor to cope with kidney cancer definitely helped him.
+George Root knew his temperament and quirky, irreverent humor would not cure his stage IV renal cell carcinoma.
+Still, he soon realized using his humor to cope with a kidney cancer diagnosis would help him.
 Here is a short collection of his kidney cancer diagnosis stories.

-The day I was diagnosed with stage four kidney cancer was one of the most devastating of my life.
+The day I was diagnosed with stage IV renal cell carcinoma was one of the most devastating of my life.

-This is one of my kidney cancer diagnosis stories and it begins with my mother.
-My mom is a little old Polish lady who has religion as her defense mechanism.
-I despise religion, but I will talk to her about it because she is my mom.
+The first of my kidney cancer diagnosis stories begins with my mon: a little old Polish lady who has religion as her first line of defense when it comes to hearing anything she considers bad news.

-The first short conversation I had with my mother the second after I was diagnosed will stay with me forever.
-More than being told by the oncologist I had kidney cancer.
+The first short conversation I had with my mom was literally the second after I was diagnosed.
+And that awkward conversation will stay with me forever.
+In fact, I remember more about that conversation with my mom than what my oncologist said to me after: 'you have kidney cancer.'

-My wife and I, tears in our eyes, just walked out of the oncologist’s office and we told our son and my mother what the doctor had said.
+My wife and I, tears in our eyes, just walked out of the oncologist’s office, and we told our son and mom what the doctor said.
 My mother started crying and initiated a short but memorable conversation.

 Mom: “You need to go see a priest.”